microsoft/react-native-windows-samples/docs/debugging-javascript.md

 #### Using the Edge Developer Tools

-You can direct debug within Edge by using the [Edge Developer Tools](https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/).
+You can direct debug RNW apps using the Hermes JS engine with Edge by using the [Edge Developer Tools](https://learn.microsoft.com/en-us/microsoft-edge/devtools-guide-chromium/).

 > If you use Chrome, the process is similar for using the [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/).